 You should seek medical attention as soon as possible.
 Many internal organ injuries do not have symptoms during the first 24 hours.
 Also, having an emergency response team at the accident scene to prepare the initial medical report will help establish that your injuries were directly caused by the accident.

 While you are waiting for the ambulance, take photos and notes of the accident scene.
 This includes:

 - photographs of the position of the vehicles

 - contact and insurance details from the other driver

 Finally, retain legal representation as soon as possible.
 Do not attempt to negotiate your compensation on your own with the insurance adjuster representing the driver’s insurance company.
 The best policy is to refuse to say anything to the adjuster, as your words may be used against you.

-At Kelly & Associates, you will find an experienced and compassionate team of personal injury attorneys.
+At Michael Kelly, you will find an experienced and compassionate team of personal injury attorneys.
 We seek justice for you using knowledge of the law and the experience we have accumulated over the years.